Annual Water Supply

-On or around May 1, the City of Boulder assesses its water supply status and determines whether or not to declare a drought and implement water use restrictions.
+On or around May 1, we assess the city's water supply status and determine whether or not to declare a drought and implement water use restrictions.

 Drought Response Plan